Closing your DRIPs and SPPs, transferring your shares to your brokerage

-Depending on the company and what it offers investors via their DRIP plan, you can start owning shares in many great Canadian companies with just $25 or $50 cheques – and the cost of a stamp.
+Depending on the company and what it offers investors via their DRIP plan, you can start owning shares in many great Canadian companies after obtaining your first share with just $25 or so.

-For me, when this happened (I owned enough shares to consider running a synthetic DRIP recently) it was the trigger for me to move my shares from the transfer agent to my brokerage account.
+For me, when this happened* (*I owned enough shares to consider running a synthetic DRIP with Fortis, Bank of Montreal, and Sun Life Financial) it was the trigger for me to move my shares from the transfer agent to my brokerage account.
 If you’re in this position or you’re getting close, this post is for you!

 Here is the process I followed and some considerations to think about along the way.